yashhere/tufte.yashagarwal.in/content/posts/2019-02-17-go-grpc-opa-a-perfect-union-part-2.md

 running on port `:8182`.
 The REST server is implemented using [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway).
 There are three methods - `AddBook()`, `ListAllBooks()`, and `SearchBook()`.
 These methods can be called using either gRPC methods or using the REST endpoints `/addBook`, `/listBooks` and `/searchBook`.
-By design, the library gRPC service will not implement the authorization part of the service.
+By design, the library gRPC service will not implement the authentication part of the service.
 The main purpose of using gRPC here is to provide a scalable and secure medium where all the communication between client and server is happening in binary format, which is slightly more secure than the traditional mediums.
 In the current form, this gRPC server will accept requests from everyone and execute the desired functions.
 That is not desirable.
-What if a student tried to add a book to the library.
+What if a student tries to add a book to the library.
 Only Admins should be allowed to execute such functions.
 What if someone who is not a student of the University tries to access the service.
 How to stop them?